-Please note: Due to Covid19 and the transition to distance learning, standards may look different than a normal year.
+Please note: Due to Covid19, standards may look different than a normal year.
 Please use this as a guide and reach out to your school if you have any concerns about progress your child is making.

 Student Success by Subject

 To ensure all students are ready for success after high school, the Common Core State Standards establish clear, consistent guidelines for what every student should know and be able to do in math and English language arts from kindergarten through 12th grade.
 The Common Core focuses on developing the critical-thinking, problem-solving and analytical skills students will need to be successful.

 - Learn about ecosystems: Animals, plants and their environments.

 READING AND WRITING

 - Name and write upper- and lowercase letters.